exasol/row-level-security/doc/user_guide/user_guide.md

 **Important:** all the scripts must be created in the same schema as the tables that you plan to protect with row-level-security.

 To install the administration scripts, run the SQL batch file `administration-sql-scripts-<last-version>.sql`.
+You can find the file on the GitHub release page, the script is released together with the `.jar` file.

 ### Role-based security